 Social Media Task Force

 The provost's task force on social media brought together over 20 faculty members, staff members, and administrators from across the campus to develop a set of recommendations for improving the University's use of social media.
-Conducted in the summer and fall of 2011, many of the recommendations contained in the Task Force Report have already been implemented, including college blogs, social media presence, and coordination of social media content with departmental web pages.
+Led by Associate Provost Alan McCord and conducted in the summer and fall of 2011, many of the recommendations contained in the Task Force Report have already been implemented, including college blogs, social media presence, and coordination of social media content with departmental web pages.
 A copy of a campus-wide Social Media Lunch-and-Learn presentation is also available.

 Reinventing Teaching and Learning Using Technology